spencerelford/ConsciousCommuter/README.md

 Since gasoline is about 87% carbon and 13% hydrogen by weight, the carbon in a gallon of gasoline weighs 5.5 pounds (6.3 lbs. x .87).
 We can then multiply the weight of the carbon (5.5 pounds) by 3.7, which equals 20 pounds of CO2 per gallon or 5.29 lbs per Liter.

-Caloric Burn associated with Bike commute is a derived from a formula which assumes an average cycling pace of 10km/hr across the toal dcumulative weekly commute distance.
-The formula generates an estimate of caloric burn based on an assumed 32 - 38 cal/Km expenditure/
+Caloric Burn associated with Bike commute is derived from a formula, which assumes an average cycling pace of 10km/hr across the total cumulative weekly commute distance.
+The formula generates an estimate of caloric burn based on an assumed 32 - 38 cal/Km expenditure.

 ------